LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Auction
 > - **URI**: TBD
 > - **Definition**: The sale at auction of an Item.
 > - **Comment**: Refers to the transfer of ownership through auction, rather than the auction in which that occurs.
-Typical associated Activities: BuyerActivity, SellerActivity, BrokerActivity.
+Typical associated Activities: BuyerActivity, bib:SellerActivity, BrokerActivity.
 > - **SubclassOf**: ex:Sale, schema:Event.

 **ex:Bequest**